hehozo/Malloc-lab/README.md

 *seg_listp is a global pointer to the first element of seg list.

-*The seg_lists is of size COUNT*WSIZE, each entry stores the address of first block in a size class,and the entire seg_lists is on the bottom of heap.
+*The seg_lists is of size COUNTxWSIZE, each entry stores the address of first block in a size class,and the entire seg_lists is on the bottom of heap.

 *Blocks are inserted or removed from/to seg_lists when freed or malloced.